 -

-The company has a low debt-to-equity ratio of 0.03, indicating a strong balance sheet and lower financial risk, which is attractive to investors.
+The company has a low debt-to-equity ratio, indicating a strong balance sheet and financial stability, which can be attractive to investors seeking lower risk.

 -